Better Satellite World

 The modern world literally runs on satellite – from data networks and TV to Internet, agriculture, energy and transport – though far too few people know it.
 The commercial satellite industry is now attracting a new generation of entrepreneurs and investors dedicated to lowering launch costs, downsizing spacecraft, servicing them in orbit and delivering ubiquitous connectivity at competitive prices.
 The Better Satellite World campaign shows the world why our industry, though often invisible, is indispensable to modern life, through powerful stories and videos that depict space and satellite technologies contributing to the economy, society and sustainability of planet Earth.

-Sponsored by Blue Origin
+Sponsored by Hughes

 Better Satellite World episodes feature conversations with people whose work in space & satellite make a stronger economy, a better society and a more sustainable planet.
 They demonstrate why space technology is indispensable to modern life.

-The Better Satellite World Awards Dinner
+The Better Satellite World Awards Celebration

 Better Satellite World Origins